libertyernie/vba-wii/readme.txt

 * The game itself

-Borders will only be loaded from the game itself when the emulator is running in Super Game Boy mode.
-(You can use the Emulation settings on the main menu to force SGB mode even for Game Boy Color games.)
-Whenever a border is loaded from the game, it will override the border loaded from the PNG file.
+Borders will only be loaded from the game itself when the emulator is running in Super Game Boy mode, and the border setting in Emulation settings is set to "From game (SGB only)".
+(You can also use the Emulation settings menu to force SGB mode even for Game Boy Color games.)

 In addition, if the borders folder exists but there is no border for the game, the first border loaded from the game will be written to a PNG file so it can be loaded in the future (even in Game Boy Color mode.)
 This means after you run a game once in SGB mode, you can then use the same border in GBC mode.

+If the border setting is set to "From .png file", borders will be loaded from the borders folder.
+Borders can be up to 640x480 and will work for both Game Boy (Color) and Game Boy Advance games.

 For both loading and saving, the PNG filename is [TITLE].png, where [TITLE] is the ROM title defined at 0x134.
 For example, POKEMON_SFXAAXE.png will be